marlens123/autoSAM_pond_segmentation/README.md

 ```
 python scripts/main_autosam_seg.py --save_dir ${storage_folder_name} --normalize
 ```

-## To-Do's
-- develop more reliable evaluation method (the small amount of labeled data makes it difficult to provide a reliable metric; current evaluation is mainly based on qualitative inspection; k-crossfold validation implementation work in progress)
-- label more data for difficult cases
-- hyperparameter optimization
-- test vit_l and vit_h (memory of currently used GPU too small)

 ## Credits
 The AutoSAM implementation is based on the work of [Hu, Xinrong and Xu, Xiaowei and Shi, Yiyu](https://github.com/xhu248/AutoSAM), licensed under the Apache 2.0 License.
 Modifications are listed in the respective files.